kwantton/Tietokannat_ja_web_ohjelmointi-dinerappthing/README.md

     - when you enable
         - Maps JavaScript API in your Google Cloud settings,
         - Places API also in your Google Cloud settings, you should be able to use the code as-is.
-As I understand, it's free and would warn you if you are near your free limit, and even then you would have to manually agree to pay if you exceed your usage limit.
-Let's hope I didn't misunderstand anything :p
+As of 16.8.2024:
+"You are not billed during your Free Trial \[that's 90 days\].
+When the Free Trial ends, all resources you created during the trial are stopped and you will not be charged, unless you upgrade to a paid Cloud Billing account."
+The free trial seems to be 281 € / month, for the duration of 90 days (3 months), after which you'd have to pay for the following usage.

 ### (2) Google Maps API
 First, see the GOOGLE_API_KEY above.